NVIDIA/modulus/README.md

 | [**Communication**](#communication)

 ## What is Modulus?
-NVIDIA Modulus is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art SciML methods for AI4science and engineering.
+NVIDIA Modulus is an open-source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art SciML methods for AI4science and engineering.

-Modulus provides utilities and optimized pipelines to develop AI models that combine physics-knowledge with data, enabling real-time predictions.
+Modulus provides utilities and optimized pipelines to develop AI models that combine physics knowledge with data, enabling real-time predictions.
-Whether you are exploring the use of Neural operators, GNNs or transformers or are interested in Physics-informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at scale.
+Whether you are exploring the use of Neural operators, GNNs, or transformers or are interested in Physics-informed Neural Networks or a hybrid approach in between, Modulus provides you with an optimized stack that will enable you to train your models at scale.

 <!-- markdownlint-disable -->
 <p align="center">